jonschipp/ISLET/README.md

 * Linux, Bash, Cron, OpenSSH, Make, SQLite, and Docker

-The configure script will check dependencies
+The configure script will check for dependencies
 ```shell
 ./configure
 ```